nullonerror/nullonerror.org/_posts/2024-06-05-how-i-saved-a-few-dozen-dollars-by-migrating-my-personal-projects-from-the-cloud-to-a-raspberry-pi.md

 - [BunnyCDN](https://bunny.net/) for cotent delivery
 - [Papertrail](https://www.papertrail.com/) for logging

-Deployment is done using Docker Compose, via SSH using the DOCKER_HOST environment variable pointing directly to a Raspberry Pi that I had bought and never used before.
+Deployment is done using Docker Compose, via SSH using the DOCKER_HOST environment variable pointing directly to a [Raspberry Pi](https://www.raspberrypi.com/) that I had bought and never used before.
 Now it saves me $5 per month, and I can keep a limited number of projects running on it.

 And then you might ask: How do you expose it to the internet?
-I use [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/); the setup is simple and creates a direct connection between the Raspberry Pi and the nearest PoP.
+I use [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/); the setup is simple and creates a direct connection between the Raspberry Pi and the nearest [Point of Presence](https://en.wikipedia.org/wiki/Point_of_presence).

 This type of hosting is extremely advantageous because the server's IP and/or ports are never revealed; it stays behind my firewall.
 Everything goes through Cloudflare.